y0nil/kusto.blog/blog-posts/data-partitioning.md

 * TOC
 {:toc}

-## How data partitioning works

-- When data is ingested into a table in a Kusto database, [data shards (extents)](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview){:target="_blank"} are created.
-- To maintain query efficiency, smaller extents are merged into larger ones.
-  - That is done automatically, as a background process.
-  - It reduces the management overhead of having a large number of extents to track.
-  - It also allows Kusto to optimize its indexes and improve compression.
-- When a partitioning policy is defined on a table, extents participate in another background process *after* they're created (ingested), and *before* they are merged.
-  - This process re-ingests the data from the source extents and creates *homogeneous* extents.
-  - In these, all values in the column that is the table's partition key belong to the same partition.
-  - Extents that belong to different partitions do not get merged together.
-- Because extents are not merged before they are *homogeneous*, it is important to make sure the cluster's maximum [capacity](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/capacitypolicy){:target="_blank"} for partitioning and for merges are balanced, so that:
-  - The rate of creating new extents isn't significantly higher than the rate of merging them.
-  - The overall number of extent in the database/cluster doesn't keep growing significantly over time.
-- Because the partitioning process requires reading and re-ingesting the data again, the process is expected to have a continuous overhead on the cluster's resources utilization.
-- In certain cases, this means that increasing [the size of the cluster](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-choose-sku){:target="_blank"} would be required.
-- The partitioning process prioritizes the table with a data partitioning policy that has the largest amount of non-partitioned records.
-  - It is possible that partitioning data in one very large table may delay partitioning data in other, smaller tables.

 ## When to use data partitioning

 There are very specific scenarios in which the benefits of partitioning a table outweigh the overhead of resources being continuously invested in the process.
 In such cases, the upside is expected to be significant, and improve query performance several times.
 In [other cases](#when-not-to-use-data-partitioning), however, it can do more damage than good.